ros-drivers/rosserial/rosserial_vex_cortex/README.md

 ## Alternative Joystick Example
 This is for using an alternative joystick, such as a Logitech Wireless Gamepad F710 or a PS3 controller.
+This controlling example is extensibile: anything publishing a [sensor_msgs/Joy message](http://wiki.ros.org/sensor_msgs) can control your VEX robot, so feel free to program your own controller!
 Open up `src/joydrive.cpp` and make modifications to make this demo work on your robot.
 Modify `src/opcontrol.cpp` in your generated PROS project to include the `joydrive.cpp` file instead of the `helloworld.cpp` file.
 Then, open a terminal and run the following: